The Desert is an unforgiving landscape environment where danger lurks everywhere.

 Let’s get started.

 Preparation is still the key element to survival success, and the desert is no different.
-If you’ll be in the desert, whether just passing by to get to the original destination or planning to stay for days of backpacking, you’ll do well to pack and prepare a few essential items.
+If you are planning on staying for days backpacking or merely passing by the desert, it is best if you pack and prepare a few essential items.
 We’ll be using the Rule of 3s as a guide.
 Our bodies can only survive for 3 days without water.

 The hot desert and the humid environment accelerate the dehydration process.
-Even breathing under the searing noon sun will cause you to lose fluids.
-To compensate, you’ll need at the very least a gallon of drinkable water for each person.
+Even breathing under the afternoon sun will cause you to lose fluids.
+To compensate, you’ll need at least a gallon of potable water (per person).
 Two gallons is optimal.
-Keep in mind that you can create fire and make shelter, but out in the desert, you cannot make or find water.
+Keep in mind that you can make a fire and a shelter, but in the desert, it will be difficult to find water.

-So what happens when your car breaks down in the middle of the vast desert, or that you’re days out in the desert, with little to no hope for rescue?
+Doing so will help facilitate your rescue from any dangerous situation, such as when your car breaks down and you get stuck in the middle of the desert.
 Your trusted person will start to worry about why you’re not back yet.
-He or she will then inform the local authorities, and they will send out a search and rescue party.
+He or she will then inform the local authorities and they will send out a search and rescue party.
 Plus, they will know where exactly to look.

 Also, take some time to read other people’s work in the desert area you’ll be visiting.
-Their past experience will help future travelers what to expect.
+Their past experience will inform future travelers on what to expect.

-The general rule about being stuck in the desert with your vehicle is to never, ever leave it.
+The general rule about being stuck in the desert with your vehicle is to never ever leave it.
 The only exception to this golden desert survival rule is when you are 100% sure that there’s a nearby civilization.
 This is the only time you may abandon your vehicle to get to civilization and increase your chances of survival.
-Wait until the extreme heat passes and head out in the morning, the late afternoon or in the early night.
-The sun can play tricks with your vision and you could get lost further out.
+Wait until the extreme heat passes and head out in the morning, the late afternoon, or in the early night.
+The sun can play tricks with your vision and you can get lost.

 Why would you need to stick to your vehicle?
 It’s an instant survival camp.
-Your vehicle will prove to be very useful because it contains a lot of survival equipment.
+Your vehicle is important because it contains a lot of survival equipment.
 Plus, it’s readily visible under a helicopter search.

 You can use the following vehicle equipment under a survival situation: